 The reality is also that the conference, by electing to squeeze a seven-game season into seven weeks, left no margin for error whatsoever.
 Seven games was probably going to be too few already for the Pac-12’s most elite teams to make a case for the College Football Playoff.
 Anything less would virtually be prohibitive.

-Cal-Washington was at least the 42nd college football game to be canceled or postponed this season because of COVID-19-related issues.
+Cal-Washington will be at least the 42nd college football game to be canceled or postponed this season because of COVID-19-related issues.
 In most other conferences, however, they built in some flexibility to account for lost games.

 The goal of the Pac-12 all along was to figure out the best way to walk the tightrope between the desire for the health and safety of its players on the one hand, and the desire for football and revenue on the other.
 The conference was absolutely right to prioritize the former.